-It’s amazing how fast and comfortable it is to get your braces on today.
+It’s amazing how fast and comfortable it is to get your braces on today with advanced orthodontic technology.
 The “Old School” method of putting one bracket on at a time means a patient sits in the chair for over 2 hours.

 We have streamlined the process of getting your braces on so you’re done in under 45 minutes.
 Instead of gluing each bracket individually while you wait in our office, we have developed our indirect bonding method: all of the initial steps are done in our lab.

 The doctor positions brackets on a model of your teeth.
 We then seal the brackets into a tray that looks a lot like a retainer.
 When you come in for your appointment to get your braces on, we put a special adhesive onto your teeth, hold the tray for 15 minutes, and when it’s removed, all your braces are placed at once!

 Indirect bonding is a much more accurate procedure because your tongue and cheeks don’t get in the way.
 The top and bottom braces go on at the same time, and once each bracket is placed all we do is pop in the wire and you’re all finished!